FYB203

 The preclinical study with FYB203 in an alternative formulation was able to demonstrate comparable intraocular pharmacokinetics to the reference product.
 In addition, we have completed the development of an efficient process to manufacture the drug.
 As with FYB201, we are also working on our own proprietary application system for administering this drug within the eye.

-In May 2015, we signed a deal to out-license FYB203 to Santo Holding (Deutschland) GmbH, which transferred the worldwide marketing rights for FYB203 within the Santo Group to Klinge Biopharm GmbH.
+In May 2015, we signed a deal to out-license FYB203 to Santo Holding (Deutschland) GmbH, which transferred the worldwide marketing rights for FYB203 within the Santo Group to Klinge Biopharm GmbH (Klinge).
 Within the framework of this participation model, we will participate in future product sales through corresponding royalties.

 The market